Congratulations to Big Walkers - Tough Enough for 2013

-The 4th Annual "Big Walk" will take place on May 18, 2013 along the same course of the East Coast Greenway except that due to the devastation of Hurricane Sandy on Liberty State Park we will eliminate an entire 7 mile loop that is normally part of our Big Walk.
-That means the normal 50-Mile walk will only be 42 miles this year.
+The 4th Annual "Big Walk" took place on May 18, 2013 along the same course of the East Coast Greenway with about 50 participants.Due to the devastation of Hurricane Sandy on Liberty State Park we routed around the entire 7 mile loop that is normally part of our Big Walk.
+That meant the normal 50-Mile walk was set to be only be 42 miles this year.
+That said, several walkers found a way to stil walk 50 miles by extending thier end-point beyond 34th street!

 2011 Big Walk Video